 EVYC/2025

-Vancouver’s only sober yacht club where membership is free
+Vancouver’s only Wellness-focused, sober yacht club where membership is free!

 The East Van Yacht Club invites you to embark on a journey of healing, support and connection.
-We offer a variety of experiences on the water including chill cruises around False Creek, Exhilarating English Bay sailing, Sunset Sailing, and Overnight retreats.
-These sober adventures are designed to be wellness and recovery focused, yet with fun and engaging itineraries
+We offer a wide variety of experiences on the water including chill cruises around False Creek, exhilarating English Bay sailing, sunset Sailing, and overnight retreats.
+These sober adventures are designed to be wellness and recovery-focused, yet with fun and engaging itineraries

 We aim to redefine the traditional yacht club concept through Accessibility, inclusivity, community and sobriety